Last Updated: July 21, 2026

 Only download firmware fully compatible with your exact device model.
 See the firmware selection guide above if you are not sure.

-Important: The Tecno Spark 8C KG5j (KG5j) should not be confused with other Spark 8C variants that may use different chipsets or regional firmware.
-Even devices in the same Spark 8C line can have completely different processors.
+Important: The Tecno Spark 8C KG5j (KG5j) should not be confused with other Spark 8C variants that may have different chipsets or regional firmware.
+Even devices in the same Spark 8C line can use completely different processors.
 Always verify your exact model code “KG5j” in Settings > About Phone before downloading any firmware from this page.

 Prerequisites for Tecno Spark 8C KG5j Firmware

 Do not skip this section.
-Most failed Tecno flashes result from rushing through preparation steps.
-Installing the VCOM driver is essential for the Tecno Spark 8C KG5j and other MediaTek devices.
-Windows may show the device in Device Manager, and SP Flash Tool will still not detect it if the correct VCOM driver is not installed.
+Most failed Tecno flashes occur from rushing through preparation steps.
+VCOM driver installation is essential for the Tecno Spark 8C KG5j and other MediaTek devices.
+Windows may show the device in Device Manager, yet SP Flash Tool will fail to detect it without the correct VCOM driver.

-1. Record IMEI Before Flashing: Dial *#06# and save both IMEI numbers somewhere safe, a screenshot works.
-If flashing corrupts the baseband, these numbers are what you will need to restore cellular connectivity.
+- Record IMEI Before Flashing: Dial *#06# and save both IMEI numbers somewhere safe, a screenshot works.
+If flashing corrupts the baseband, these numbers will be needed to restore cellular connectivity.

-2. Unlink Google Accounts: Go to Settings, then Accounts, and remove all Google accounts.
+- Unlink Google Accounts: Go to Settings, then Accounts, and remove all Google accounts.
 This prevents Factory Reset Protection from activating after the flash.
-It is the most frequently skipped step and causes the most post-flash issues.
+This is the most skipped step and causes the most post-flash headaches.

-3. Full Data Backup: Flashing erases everything.
-Transfer your photos, contacts, app data, and important files to your computer or cloud backup before starting.
+- Full Data Backup: Flashing erases everything.
+Transfer photos, contacts, app data, and important files to your computer or cloud backup before starting.

-4. Charge the Battery: Ensure at least 50% charge.
-A dead battery during a flash can corrupt the system partition and turn a fixable problem into a much bigger one.
+- Charge the Battery: Ensure at least 50% charge.
+A dead battery during a flash can corrupt the system partition and turn a fixable problem into a larger issue.

-5. Windows PC and USB Cable: You will need a Windows computer and a data-capable USB cable.
-Cheap charge-only cables are the primary reason flash tools fail to detect devices.
+- Windows PC and USB Cable: You will need a Windows computer and a data-capable USB cable.
+Cheap charge-only cables are the number one reason flash tools fail to detect devices.

 Install Stock Firmware on Tecno Spark 8C KG5j

-We are using SP Flash Tool for this.
+We are using SP Flash Tool for this process.
 For older devices, I recommend trying SP Flash Tool v5.1924 first.
-Newer versions of SP Flash Tool require a DA (Download Agent) file that older firmware packages do not include, causing “Auth” errors.
-If SP Flash Tool keeps asking for an auth file and you do not have one, switch to MTK Client, it handles Secure Boot automatically.
+Newer versions require a DA (Download Agent) file that older firmware packages do not include, causing “Auth” errors.
+If SP Flash Tool requests an auth file and you do not have one, switch to MTK Client, it handles Secure Boot automatically.
 Download SP Flash Tool for Windows or SP Flash Tool for Linux and follow the steps below.
-The complete SP Flash Tool guide is also available if you need more detail.
+The complete SP Flash Tool guide is also available for additional detail.

-• Right-click the ZIP and select “Extract Here” or use 7-Zip.
-Put the extracted files in a folder without spaces in the name, like C:firmware.
+- Right-click the ZIP and select “Extract Here” or use 7-Zip.
+Place extracted files in a folder without spaces, like

-• Make sure the required drivers are installed.
-After installing, restart your PC, drivers often do not activate until after a reboot.
+- Ensure the required drivers are installed.
+After installation, restart your PC, drivers often require a reboot to activate.

-• Click on the “Scatter-loading” button.
-Navigate to the folder where you extracted the firmware and select the “scatter.txt” file.
+- Click “Scatter-loading” and navigate to the firmware folder to select the “scatter.txt” file.

-• Hit the “Download” button in the flash tool to start the process.
+- Hit the “Download” button in the flash tool to begin.

-• Leave the phone and cable completely alone until it finishes.
-Any interruption during this stage risks corrupting the flash.
+- Leave the phone and cable untouched until completion.
+Any interruption risks corrupting the flash.

-• When the flash completes, unplug the USB cable from your phone.
+- When flashing completes, unplug the USB cable from your phone.

 What to Expect After Flashing